An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Kennel has been spelled Kendall, Kendal, Kendel, Kendell, Kendale and others.

 First found in Westmorland, where they held a family seat in the ancient barony of Kendall from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Kennel research.
-Another 292 words(21 lines of text) are included under the topic Early Kennel History in all our PDF Extended History products.
+Another 423 words(30 lines of text) covering the years 1647, 1708, 1690 and 1694 are included under the topic Early Kennel History in all our PDF Extended History products.

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them:

 Kennel Settlers in the United States in the 18th Century

 Kennel Settlers in the United States in the 19th Century